 \section{Abstract}

-In this paper, we propose a deep-learning framework for environmental sound deepfake detection (ESDD) -- the task of identifying whether the sound scene and sound event in an input audio recording is fake or not.
-To this end, we conducted extensive experiments to explore how individual spectrograms, a wide range of network architectures and pre-trained models, ensemble of spectrograms or network architectures affect the ESDD task performance.
-The experimental results on the benchmark datasets of EnvSDD and ESDD-Challenge-TestSet indicate that detecting deepfake audio of sound scene and detecting deepfake audio of sound event should be considered as individual tasks.
-We also indicate that the approach of finetuning a pre-trained model is more effective compared with training a model from scratch for the ESDD task.
-Eventually, our best model, which was finetuned from the pre-trained WavLM model with the proposed three-stage training strategy, achieve the Accuracy of 0.98, F1 Score of 0.95, AuC of 0.99 on EnvSDD Test subset and the Accuracy of 0.88, F1 Score of 0.77, and AuC of 0.92 on ESDD-Challenge-TestSet dataset
+In this paper, we propose a deep-learning framework for Environmental Sound Deepfake Detection (ESDD) -- the task of identifying whether the sound scene and sound event in an input audio recording is fake or real.
+To this end, we first conducted extensive experiments to explore how individual spectrograms, a wide range of network architectures, and pre-trained models affect the performance of an ESDD model.
+The experimental results on the benchmark datasets of EnvSDD indicate that detecting deepfake audio of sound scene and detecting deepfake audio of sound event should be considered as individual tasks.
+We also indicate that the approach of finetuning a pre-trained model is more effective compared with training a model from scratch for ESDD task.
+Eventually, our best model, which fine-tuned the pre-trained BEATs model with the proposed two-phase training strategy, achieved the Accuracy of 0.98, F1 score of 0.95, AuC score of 0.99 on the Test subset of EnvSDD dataset.
+Our best model also achieved the Accuracy of 0.86, F1 score of 0.80, and AuC score of 0.93 when we conducted cross-dataset evaluation on the ESDD-Challenge-TestSet dataset.

 \textit{Items}--- Spectrogram, Deepfake, Audio Embedding, Finetuning, Pre-trained Model.